shadow-ryu/shadow-ryu/README.md

 ## ✵ ABOUT ME
 I'm a Full Stack Developer and Tech Enthusiast who enjoys learning new technologies and frameworks, as well as creating projects and contributing to open source projects.
 <!-- - 🔭 I’m currently working on Mern-Ecommerce (finishing up) -->
-- 📚 I’m currently exploring TypeScript
+- 📚 I’m currently exploring MERN Stack & TypeScript
 -    I’m looking to collaborate on Open Source Projects
+- 📫 How to reach me: vishnukulkarni4302@gmail.com

 <!--
 - 📫 How to reach me: ... -->